marcoguerri/marcoguerri.github.io/_posts/2016-08-27-openembedded-devshell-notes.markdown

 | configure: error: zlib-headers and/or libs were not found, install them or build with --without-zlib
 ```

-*devshell* opens the cross-compilation environment and, not surprisingly after all,
+*devshell* opens the new terminal emulator session and, not surprisingly after all,
 *./configure* breaks straight away with the following error:

 ```